 Weigh your pros and cons here.
 Custom voice recordings might seem great to have, but do you want to give up all the flexibility that Amazon Contact Center’s TTS (text to speech) offers you?

-Decide on the call flow for your healthcare call center
+Decide on the call flow for your healthcare call center on Amazon connect contact center

 Before you get started, make sure you do take the time to document your current call flow.
 What happens when an inbound call comes in?